Fragtality/PilotsDeck/README.md

 * "**XPlaneIP**": "127.0.0.1" 		- The IP (not Hostname) where X-Plane is running, anything other than "127.0.0.1" will be considered remote.
 * "**XPlanePort**": 49000 		- The Port Number used to connect to X-Plane.
 * "**XPlaneRemoteCheckTimeout**": 1500	- The Timeout in ms for the Check if a remote X-Plane Installation is ready.
 Must be below SimMonitor.
 * "**XPlaneUseWebApi**": false	- Use the X-Plane WebAPI (available with 12.1.4 and above) to read/write DataRefs and send Commands.
 You must allow Access in the X-Plane Settings for the Plugin being able to connect!
+Disabled per default due to an open X-Plane Bug (XPD-16752).
 * "**XPlaneWebApiHost**": 127.0.0.1:8086	- The Address used to connect to the WebAPI.
 * "**ApiPortNumber**": 42042	- The Port Number used by the Plugin's REST API.
 * "**MsfsRemoteConnection**": false	- Set to true to enable a SimConnect Connection over the Network.